daz4126/surge/README.md

 This example can be seen [on CodePen](https://codepen.io/daz4126/pen/dyLLpwy).

-There's also a special `initialize` action that will run after the HTML loads.
-This is useful for any setup you need to do.
+There's also a special `connect` action that will run after the HTML loads and the surge function connects to it.
+This is useful for any setup code that needs running.

 Have a look at the examples below to see how Surge can be used to create a variet of interactive HTML.